urbit/docs/learn/arvo/_index.md

 ### Cards

 Cards are the vane-specific portion of a move.
-Each vane defines a protocol for interacting with other vanes (via Arvo) by defining four types of cards: kisses, gifts, notes, and signs.
+Each vane defines a protocol for interacting with other vanes (via Arvo) by defining four types of cards: tasks, gifts, notes, and signs.

-When one vane is `%pass`ed a card in its `++kiss`, Arvo activates the `++call` gate with the card as its argument.
+When one vane is `%pass`ed a card in its `++task` (defined in zuse), Arvo activates the `++call` gate with the card as its argument.
 To produce a result, the vane `%give`s one of the cards defined in its `++gift`.
 If the vane needs to request something of another vane, it `%pass`es it a `++note` card.
 When that other vane returns a result, Arvo activates the `++take` gate of the initial vane with one of the cards defined in its `++sign`.

 In other words, there are only four ways of seeing a move: (1) as a request seen by the caller, which is a ++note.
-(2) that same request as seen by the callee, a `++kiss`.
+(2) that same request as seen by the callee, a `++task`.
 (3) the response to that first request as seen by the callee, a `++gift`.
 (4) the response to the first request as seen by the caller, a `++sign`.

-When a `++kiss` card is passed to a vane, Arvo calls its `++call` gate, passing it both the card and its duct.
+When a `++task` card is passed to a vane, Arvo calls its `++call` gate, passing it both the card and its duct.
 This gate must be defined in every vane.
 It produces two things in the following order: a list of moves and a possibly modified copy of its context.
 The moves are used to interact with other vanes, while the new context allows the vane to save its state.
 The next time Arvo activates the vane it will have this context as its subject.

 This overview has detailed how to pass a card to a particular vane.
-To see the cards each vane can be `%pass`ed as a `++kiss` or return as a `++gift` (as well as the semantics tied to them), each vane's public interface is explained in detail in its respective overview.
+To see the cards each vane can be `%pass`ed as a `++task` or return as a `++gift` (as well as the semantics tied to them), each vane's public interface is explained in detail in its respective overview.